Noah0217/service-worker-19/README.md

 # Budget Tracker

-<h2>Description<br><h4>A budget Tracker app thats allows the user to create transactions based on there input that calculates a budget.
+<h2>Description<br><h4>A budget tracker app thats allows the user to create transactions based on there input that calculates a budget.

 <h3 align="left">Languages and Tools</h3>